 OpenL Tablets can perform mathematical calculations involving method input parameters in table cells.
 For example, instead of returning a concrete number, a rule can return a result of a calculation involving one of the input parameters.
 The calculation result type must match the type of the cell.
-Text in cells containing calculations must start with an apostrophe followed by =.
+When editing tables in Excel files, start the text in the cells containing calculations with an apostrophe followed by =, and for the tables in OpenL Tablets WebStudio, start the text with =, without an apostrophe.
 Excel treats such values as a plain text.
-Alternatively, OpenL Tablets code can be enclosed by { }.